ajtock/NGS_intro_Cambridge_SysBio/README.md

 | QUAL | `.` when quality filters were not applied, `PASS` where filters were passed, or named filters the variant site failed
 | INFO | Additional information, including read depth across all samples (DP) and alternate allele count (AC)

-In this case, the final column ("results/[...]") provides the genotype (GT) inferred based on the likelihoods of the given genotypes (PL).
+In this case, the final column ("results/[...]") provides the genotype ("GT") inferred based on the likelihoods of the given genotypes ("PL").
-The format of these metrics is specified in the penultimate column.
+The format of these metrics is specified in the penultimate column (e.g., "GT:PL").
 Genotypes are encoded as integers corresponding to REF and ALT alleles (e.g., for diploids, 0/1 indicates heterozygous with one REF allele and one ALT allele, 0/0 homozygous for the REF allele, 1/1 homozygous for an ALT allele, and 1/2 heterozygous with two ALT alleles).

 The GATK Team also provide a useful [guide to the Variant Call Format](https://gatk.broadinstitute.org/hc/en-us/articles/360035531692-VCF-Variant-Call-Format).